JohnOnSoftware/design.automation-csharp-revit.window.family.create/FamilyCreationPlugin/README.md

         }
 ```

-- Add reference to DesignAutomationBridge.dll(please download at [Nuget](https://www.nuget.org/packages/Autodesk.Forge.DesignAutomation)), remove the command class, create the new class **CreateWindowApp** from **IExternalDBApplication**, also add a helper class **RuntimeValue** to switch between local and cloud, the code should look like:
+- Add reference to DesignAutomationBridge.dll(please include prerelease and download at [Nuget](https://www.nuget.org/packages/Autodesk.Forge.DesignAutomation.Revit)), remove the command class, create the new class **CreateWindowApp** from **IExternalDBApplication**, also add a helper class **RuntimeValue** to switch between local and cloud, the code should look like:
 ```
     internal class RuntimeValue
     {